9 Different Types of Owls in Iowa

 The female will lay between two to four eggs during the breeding season, which starts around March.
 The parents will then take turns incubating the eggs for about 30 days until they hatch.
 After hatching, the parents will care for the chicks for another two months until they are ready to leave the nest and find food on their own.

 If you’re lucky enough to spot a Barred Owl in Iowa, you’ll probably hear them before you see them.
-They make a distinctive ‘who-cooks-for-you’ call that has been described as eerie but majestic.
+They make a distinctive ‘who-cooks-for-you’ call described as eerie but majestic.
 So if you ever hear a hoot in the middle of the night, don’t be afraid – it could just be a Barred Owl out hunting!

 2. Burrowing Owl